 Don Hall is the founder of Transition Sarasota and now contracts with the organization to coordinate the weekly gleaning project.
 Previously, he worked for two years as the Education and Outreach Coordinator for Transition Colorado (now, the Local Food Shift Group), the first official Transition Initiative in North America and a statewide hub.
 Don holds a Master's in Environmental Leadership from Naropa University and is a certified Permaculture Designer and US Transition Trainer.

 Jeff Vredenburg is the Sustainability Program Educator for the City of Sarasota and works on the issues of recycling, climate change adaptation, waste diversion and greenhouse gas emission reductions.
 He has been actively trying to help people reduce their carbon footprint through education and community involvement for a decade.
 He moved to Sarasota after studying sustainability science and sustainable tourism in 2015.

 Joe Chapman is a Certified Public Accountant whom has over 15 years of experience acting as Treasurer for Not for Profit Organizations in the Sarasota area.
-He is enjoys giving back to the community by volunteering his time to local sustainable oriented organizations.
-His role is assist the Organization with compiling financial records to guide us in our mission.
+He enjoys giving back to the community by volunteering his time to local sustainable oriented organizations.
+His role is to assist the organization with compiling financial records to guide in its mission.